microsoft/verona/docs/explore.md

 # Systems programming

 The term system programming language is used to cover a wide range of problems from high-level performance critical systems going down the stack to low-level memory managers and kernel modules.
-The are two distinct aspect to system programming:
+There are two distinct aspect to system programming:

 * Predictability
   - Latency